 To delete a project, click on the settings gear and go to Project Settings, then click Delete Project.

-Once a project is deleted your app will immediately stop being served to users and any pending reviews canceled.
+Once a project is deleted your Action will immediately stop being served to users and any pending reviews canceled.
 You will have 7 days to reverse the deletion and restore the project.
-To do this follow these instructions.
+To do this, follow these instructions.

 To add collaborators to a project, click on the settings gear and click Permissions.

 From there you will be directed to the Cloud Project Management System where you can edit collaborators by clicking Add and specifying their role.

 If you want someone to have full permissions, add them as a project Editor.
 If you only want them to be able to see the project and test the Action, add them as a project Viewer.